 Mikenzie Parker is a second-year student at Westminster college, majoring in dance and trying her best to make it through the pre-med program.
 She recently helped head the creation of the Westminster Dance Society on campus and is excited to watch it grow and develop.
 She has been dancing for over 16 years and has extensively trained in tap, jazz, ballet, modern, pointe, and contemporary.

-Bailey Sill is a sophomore pursuing a dance major at Westminster College.
+Bailey Sill is a second-year student pursuing a dance major at Westminster College.
 She received the majority of her training from Dance Impressions under the direction of Kandee Allen and Mallorie Johns.
 She has performed works by Molly Heller, José Limón, and Doug Varone.
-She recently performed in Westminster Theater's production of Bellwether.
+She recently performed in Westminster theatre's production of Bellwether.

 Kate Abbott is from Boise, Idaho, and has been dancing for 14 years, with most of her training in ballet and tap.
 She trained at Eagle Performing Arts Center for 10 years, and during that time she joined a pre-professional ballet company, Idaho Regional Ballet, which she was a part of for six years.
 Kate is pursuing a BFA in dance and the pre-physical therapy program at Westminster College on an academic merit and dance scholarship.

 Cambri Fox started dancing when she was three years old at Utah Dance Center, where she trained in ballet, tap, and jazz.
 She started attending Waterford Dance Academy her sophomore year of high school where she began to study modern dance while continuing her studies of ballet and pointe.
 Along with pursuing a BFA in modern dance, Cambri is also on the pre-medical track, and hopes to become a pediatrician.

-Katelynn Killian is a first-year student double majoring in Dance and Arts administration.
-Katelynn has been dancing since age 5 and studied all genres of dance.
+Katelynn Killian is a first-year student double majoring in dance and arts administration.
+Katelynn has been dancing since age five and studied all genres of dance.
 She has a fierce passion for dance and all of the benefits it provides.